awesome-os/universal-git/packages/monorepo/packages/universal-git-docs/repository.md

 # Repository Class

-The `Repository` class is the central abstraction for Git repository operations in universal-git.
+The `Repository` class is a **thin wrapper** around `GitBackend` and multiple `WorktreeBackend` instances.
 It provides caching, state management, and a unified interface for all Git operations.

 ## What is Repository?

-`Repository` is a context object that:
+`Repository` is a thin wrapper that delegates to:
-- Manages Git repository state (index, config, refs, etc.)
+- **1 `GitBackend`** (always present) - handles all Git repository data (objects, refs, config, index, etc.)
-- Provides caching for performance
-- Handles instance management (singleton pattern)
+  - For bare repositories: only `GitBackend` is present
+  - For remote repositories: `GitBackend` handles remote operations
+- **Multiple linked worktree checkouts** (optional) - each with its own `WorktreeBackend` instance
+  - Main worktree: optional, has its own `WorktreeBackend`
+  - Linked worktrees: each has its own `WorktreeBackend` instance
+  - `WorktreeBackend` type can be specified on checkout (filesystem, memory, S3, etc.)

+**Key Principle**: `Repository` is a thin wrapper - it doesn't implement Git operations itself, but delegates to backends.
+This enables:
-- Integrates with backends for storage
+- Backend-agnostic operations (work with any storage backend)
-- Provides lazy-loaded access to Git operations
+- Multiple worktrees with different backend types
+- Consistent API regardless of backend implementation

 ## When to Use Repository